Dexagod/SoSy-2025---Bashlib-demo/content/4_suite.md

-for in-progress work and public presentations in [](#auth-listing), Ben now sets up the scripts to sync his work to the in-progress container [](#private-publishing) that will be visible for Pieter and Ruben to read for feedback, and the sync script for the finished presentation in [](#public-publishing) that makes the result public.
+for in-progress work and public presentations in [](#auth-listing), Ben now sets up the scripts to sync his work to the in-progress container [](#private-publishing) that will be visible for Jos and Ella to read for feedback, and the sync script for the finished presentation in [](#public-publishing) that makes the result public.